embaldridge/grant-proposals/Postdoc-proposal.md

 2) a statement of research objectives, methods, and significance

+Demonstrating the utility of using fully reproducible science with computational and ecoinformatics approaches to collaborate remotely.

+Improve ability to collaborate with other ecologists by learning R.

+###Objective 1

+###Objective 2
+Identify how life history/functional traits help partition the spatial and temporal scales that are organismally relevant.

+###Objective 3
+Identify the scales over which space-for-time substitutions can be made.

 ##Future directions/career development
 3) training objectives and plan for achieving them (these may include scientific as well as other career preparation activities)